Legionella & Fire Sprinkler Systems - Is there a Risk?

 The UK’s Health & Safety Executive (HSE), in their paper ‘A revised programme of interventions for the control of legionella risks in workplaces’ classify artificial water systems into three risk groups, with level 1 being the highest risk.
 Fire fighting sprinkler systems fall into risk category level 3.
 This is for systems that may use water for cooling and misting and commonly allow water to stagnate and generate aerosols.

-Fire fighting sprinkler systems do present a legionella risk and should be incorporated into any legionella monitoring and control programme that you currently have in place...
+Fire sprinkler systems do present a legionella risk and so sprinkler maintenance routines should be amended and incorporated in to the legionella monitoring and control programmes that you currently have in place.

 Assessing & Managing Legionella Risks in Fire Sprinklers